Black Moon Rising: Production

 John Carpenter wrote the script around the time he made Escape from New York.
 "It was my 'my car is stolen and I'm going to get it back' story," he said.
 "I have never seen the final film."
 Producers Joel B. Michaels and Douglas Curtis had previously produced another Carpenter-penned script, The Philadelphia Experiment, which proved to be successful for New World Pictures and led to their decision to produce Carpenter's Black Moon Rising.
-Harley Cokeliss was one of the many writers who contributed to the The Philadelphia Experiment having been hired by Michaels after reading a positive review for Battletruck in Variety.
+Harley Cokeliss was one of the many writers who contributed to The Philadelphia Experiment having been hired by Michaels after reading a positive review for Battletruck in Variety.
 Cokeliss had initially been slated to direct The Philadelphia Experiment, but lost out on the opportunity when New World's new financial partner didn't put him on the short list.
 When Curtis asked Cokeliss if he knew of any projects that could be made in the range of $3 million, Cokeliss suggested Black Moon Rising and received Carpenter's blessing during a chance encounter at the Formosa Cafe in West Hollywood, California.
-According to Cokeliss, the original screenplay as written would've cost an estimate $10-15 million which necessitating several re-writes to get the film to fit within the $3 million budget.
+According to Cokeliss, the original screenplay as written would've cost an estimate $10–15 million which necessitating several re-writes to get the film to fit within the $3 million budget.
 The film was shot as a non-union production at night around Los Angeles, California with underpasses, a gay leather bar, and an abandoned Firestone factory utilized as filming locations.